choojs/choo/README.md

 This can be disabled by setting `opts.href` to `false` in the constructor.
 Routing via `pushState` will not work until the `DOMContentLoaded` event has been fired.

+If you need choo to ignore a particular route, you can add `data-no-routing` attribute with `<a href="" data-no-routing>`.
+This is especially useful for directing outside the choo app.

 Querystrings (`?foo=bar`) are ignored when matching routes.
 They should be extracted from the `window.location` object on render events, from either a custom event listener or the matched views.